lexalium/http-stepped-form/README.md

 ## Exception Normalizers

-Exception Normalizers are used for the normalizing Stepped Form exceptions into the Response instance.
-Create class that implements `ExceptionNormalizerInterface` to create your own exception normalizer.
+Exception Normalizers are used for normalizing Stepped Form exceptions into the Response instance.
+Create class that implements `ExceptionNormalizerInterface` to have your own exception normalizer.

 ```php
 use Lexal\HttpSteppedForm\Settings\FormSettingsInterface;